 “You are what you eat” isn’t a false statement.
 Eating well can help increase your overall mental & physical health.
 Try to fit in the recommended amounts of fruits & veggies and limit the amount of salt, sugar, and processed food that you consume.

 This one has absolutely been the most effective step that I have taken for my physical health.
 My doctors never could tell me what was causing my chronic fatigue and general illnesses so I took a leap with a supplement company that a friend of mine swore by.
 My life changed!
 Once you take control of your insides, the rest will follow.
 You can check out the supplements that I use here.
 If you have questions about which ones would work best for you, I can guide you through this step if you like…just send me a message through the contact page🙂

 I’ll be totally honest here and say that I have derailed myself from reading my Bible.
 I pile on the excuses and choose to do other things instead.
 In order to truly refill my cup, I have to get into God’s Word and allow the “living water” to fill & heal.
 Getting up a few hours before the kids wake has been the solution for me.
 Wake up, read, have some coffee, and pray before the crazy sets in.

 Bible Journaling is a way to memorize and study Scripture while letting your creativity flow.
 You can add this to your morning or nap time routine.

 Keeping a prayer journal provides you with a quick reference to people and situations that you want to pray for as well as things that you want to praise Him for.
 This comes in handy when the kids unexpectedly play quietly together and you have a few quick minutes to pray.
-Faithful Farmwife members can download this free prayer journal cover in my Member Resource Library.
-Your download will have James 5:13 instead of the initials and year shown in my personal photo.
+A Cup Full of Joy members can download this free prayer journal cover in my Member Resource Library.
+Just put this cover on the front of a notebook or binder and start jotting down your prayers.